Depot Road — Kingston, New Hampshire

 Lahey Clinic — Burlington, MA

-Nancy brought Adam to a pediatric neurologist later that month, for a development evaluation.
+Nancy brought Adam to a pediatric neurologist later that month, for a developmental evaluation.
 This clinician’s notes record that her son was an “extremely active young child,” who rarely slept through the night.
 He was “very quiet in groups” during his preschool years, and did not like to be held, kissed, or hugged.

 Sanborn Regional School District